 Sedation (often named dissociative anesthesia) inhibits transmission of nerve impulses between different centers of the brain, blocking anxiety response and the creation of long-term memories.
 Different procedures call for different sedation types.
 Depending on the amount of sedative and the specific state induced, sedation may be:

 In order to avoid unwanted changes or complications, during sedation, vital signs are carefully watched.

-Local anesthetics are usually administered in the form if injection.
-These are drugs that are similar in structure with cocaine, but have no abuse potential.
-Duration of their effect varies anywhere between 30 minutes and 4 hours.
+Local anesthetics are usually administered in the form of injection.
+These are drugs that are similar in structure to cocaine but have no abuse potential.
+The duration of their effect varies anywhere between 30 minutes and 4 hours.
 Adverse effects of local anesthetics include:

 We Play an Active Role in Our Community

 Through general lectures and events for patients and residents, seminars for therapists, and meetings with doctors and staff.
 Register for a seminar or join us for a special event at Marina Del Rey Hospital.